kumaresan-subramani/ej2-blaz-doc/src/pivotview-react/pivotview/index.md

 # Overview

 The **Pivot Table** component is an easily configurable and presentation-quality business control.
-It allows to create multi-dimensional views using pivot data source for analysing and satisfying the needs of business user.
+It allows to create multi-dimensional views using pivot data source for analyzing and satisfying the needs of business user.

 ## Key Features